Abhi9125/ReactJS-Assements/Notes/Chapter-5/Chapter_5_Notes.md

 <MainComponents.MyComponent3 />
 ```

-We can use `Named expor`t and `Default export` together.
+We can use `Named export` and `Default export` together.
 So you should export like:

 ```JS
 export const MyComponent2 = () => {}